ixxeL2097/k3s/documentation/03-standard-procedure.md

 ## Full install step 1 : k3d install

-Prerequisite:
+:pushpin: Prerequisite:
-- k3d binary last version
+- k3d binary last version (5.1.0 at the moment of writing)
-- customized rancher/k3s image
+- Customized rancher/k3s image (if you need NFS support)
-- directory to store k3s configuration
+- Dedicated directory to store k3s configuration
-- HA proxy
+- HA proxy in front of k3s cluster

 Create your cluster with a `Simple` yaml definition file :